The Hidden Dungeon Only I Can Enter

 The Hidden Dungeon Only I Can Enter (俺だけ入れる隠しダンジョン 〜こっそり鍛えて世界最強〜, Ore Dake Haireru Kakushi Danjon ~Kossori Kitaete Sekai Saikyō~) (Note: Also known as Special Training in the Secret Dungeon as this title is seen on the cover of the Japanese version of the light novel.) is a Japanese fantasy light novel series written by Meguru Seto and illustrated by Note Takehana.
-It began serialization online in January 2017 on the user-generated novel publishing website Shōsetsuka ni Narō.
+It was serialized online from January 2017 to February 2021 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Kodansha, who have published six volumes since August 2017 under their Kodansha Ranobe Books imprint.
 A manga adaptation with art by Tomoyuki Hino was serialized via Kodansha's Niconico-based Suiyōbi no Sirius manga service from May 2018 to June 2023.
 It has been collected in twelve tankōbon volumes.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
 An anime television series adaptation by Okuruto Noboru aired from January to March 2021 on the Animeism programming block.

 Synopsis

 Hidden dungeons are a place of legends where rare treasures and items are concealed.
 Some are lucky to find them, like Noir Stardia, the third son of a minor noble family, who acquires an exceptional skill that provides him great knowledge.
 As a result, however, it causes him to have painful headaches.
 Noir is given a job offer by his childhood friend Emma Brightness, who has a cure for his headaches.
-After Noir encounters difficulty with employment, he wishes to become an adventurer and finds a dungeon and the legendary adventurer, Olivia Servant, who has been trapped inside for centuries.
+After Noir encounters difficulty with employment, he wishes to become an adventurer and finds a dungeon and the legendary adventurer Olivia Servant, who has been trapped inside for centuries.
 Olivia gives Noir three powerful skills, which he uses to improve his power and enroll at the Hero Academy.